neqto: Docs

 Add a Node

-1. Go to the "Nodes" resource page.
+1. Navigate to the "Nodes" resource page.

 2. In the upper right-hand corner, click the "Add Node" button.

-4. Click "save" at the bottom of the dialogue.
+4. Click "Save" at the bottom of the dialogue.

 Edit or Delete a Node

-1. Go to the "Nodes" resource page.
+1. Navigate to the "Nodes" resource page.

-2. Find the node you wish to edit or delete and click the gear icon.
+2. Find the Node you wish to edit or delete and click the gear icon.

-1. Edit the necessary details.
+1. Edit the settings as necessary.

-2. Click "save" at the bottom of the dialogue.
+2. Click "Save" at the bottom of the dialogue.

 To Delete